Natalie's Health

 Apple Oatmeal Pancakes ingredients

-• ROLLED OATS: Hearty, healthy, and filling, oats are stapled food in my pantry.
-They are a great choice for breakfast since they are an excellent source of fiber, especially beta-glucan, a type of soluble fiber that keeps our heart healthy.
-They also support healthy digestion and growth of good bacteria in our bowels, which is essential for our immunity.
+• Oats.
+Hearty, healthy, and filling, oats are stapled food in my pantry.
+I love using them as a substitute for regular flour.
+They are an excellent source of fiber, especially beta-glucan, a type of soluble fiber that keeps our hearts healthy.
+They also support healthy digestion and strong immunity.
 I used rolled oats here, but you can use quick oats if you like.

-• HEMP SEEDS: They are an excellent source of healthy Omega-3s, but also a great source of proteins.
+• Hemp seeds.
+They are an excellent source of healthy Omega-3s, but also a great source of proteins.
 Great addition to pancakes.
-You can substitute hemp seeds with chia seeds or flax seeds.

 Other pantry ingredients you’ll need: